 It is times like these when one understands the importance of small temples on the road.
 These always have a good old tree and a source of water that make them ideal stops during harsh weather.
 A lot of peace comes free with such stops.

 Having slept for an hour or so under neem beside the road, we continued the journey.
-Being short on time now, we decided to halt at Ramnad for night.
+Being short on time now, we decided to halt at Ramnad for a night.
 As you enter the city, you see a huge lake on one side of the road.
 The sun was setting as we neared this lake.
 So we took a small break, clicked some good pictures, set off for Ramnad.
 Ramnad, though a district HQ, is a small town with limited and not impressive options for staying.
 But we, being used to ordinary rooms, had no problem in finding one.
-We had rode around 350km that day, and had to get up early next morning to reach Rameshwaram before sunrise.
+We had ridden around 350km that day and had to get up early next morning to reach Rameshwaram before sunrise.
 So we slept.